Chapter 4.16

 4.16.030 Purchase limits.

-A. The limit of purchase of an article of personal property, supplies, services or construction items without prior Mayoral approval shall be $6,000 (six thousand dollars) for the City Clerk/Human Resources Administrator, Public Works Supervisor, and Utility Supervisor.
-The limit of purchase of an article of personal property, supplies, services or construction items without prior Mayoral approval shall be $12,000 (twelve thousand dollars) for the Director of City Services, Police Chief, Police Lieutenant, Fire Chief and Deputy Fire Chief/Assistant Fire Chief.
+A. The limit of purchase of an article of personal property, supplies, services or construction items without prior Mayoral approval shall be $10,000 (ten thousand dollars) for the City Clerk/Human Resources Administrator, Director of City Services, Police Chief, Police Lieutenant, Fire Chief and Deputy Fire Chief/Assistant Fire Chief, Public Works Supervisor, and Utility Supervisor.
 The limit of purchase of an article of personal property, supplies, services or construction items without prior City Council approval for the Mayor shall be $24,000 (twenty-four thousand dollars).
-A review of available sources and quotations to ascertain the most cost-effective means will be conducted prior to the purchase.
+A review of available sources and quotations to ascertain the most cost-effective means will be conducted and documented in writing prior to the purchase.
+Anything above $24,000 (twenty-four thousand dollars) shall be approved by the City Council.
 In the event of an emergency, the Mayor shall be authorized to purchase personal property exceeding the maximum dollar limit; provided, such purchase shall not be subject to Section 12.3(c) of the Home Rule Charter.
 “Emergency” shall be defined in accordance with Section 1.6(k) of the Home Rule Charter.
 “Emergency” as defined in Charter Section 1.6(k) means a situation in which there exists a necessity to preserve public peace, health or safety.
 A record of each emergency procurement shall be made listing the business name and items or services purchased.

 4.16.040 Competitive sealed bidding.